 The effect of this change is to stabilise the joint both at rest and while in motion.
 The changes to the bone are held in place with a custom moulded plate as seen in the model in Diagram 2.

 Diagram 1 and Diagram 2

-See the video below for a fuller explanation of treatment for a cruciate ligament repair from Sam Haynes of Sydney Animal Hospitals.
+See the video below for a fuller explanation of treatment for a cruciate ligament repair from Dr. Sam Haynes of Sydney Animal Hospitals.

 Pre-operative patient assessment